aarane97/Julia/README.md

 # Julia
-This repository hold codes in Julia
+This repository hold codes in Julia done in EECS 551- Matrix Methods for Signal & Image Processing and Machine Learning